hindman/optopus/misc/plan.md

       command-line programs -- conventions that few developers have studied in depth and would rather not worry about.

-    - Example confirming these points:
+    - Examples confirming these points:

         # Simple programs.
         examples/daily-reading